johnwhiteside/react-redux-testing/README.md

 });
 ```
 #### Async Action Creators
-When testing async action creators you are basically testing to make sure that the correct action are called.
+When testing async action creators we want to make sure that the correct actions are dispatched.
 This requires creating a mock store, dispatching the action, and checking to make sure the correct actions have been called.

-##### Example:
+##### Example Action:
 ```
 export const fetchTodos = id => dispatch => {
 	dispatch(fetchStart());